Season of Annunciation

-In the East Syriac tradition the liturgical year starts with Annunciation season.
-The season is equivalent to the season of Advent in the Western liturgical tradition.
+The Period of Annunciation is present in both the East and West Syriac rites, covering the Sundays before Christmas.
+In the East Syriac tradition, the liturgical year starts with the Period of Annunciation, and is equivalent to the season of Advent in the Western liturgical tradition.
 Like Advent, it is a time for the celebration of the Nativity of Jesus.
 But unlike Advent, the whole season is a celebration of the Nativity, while in Advent the first 24 days are a preparation for the Nativity on 25 December.
+Traditionally, in both rites, the depiction of the Annunciation has been popular in Syriac literature and art.

 Historically, the Annunciation season in the Syro-Malabar Church came to an end in early January with the feast of Epiphany (Pindikuthi Perunnal) which was the more celebrated feast.
 But by the 20th century, due to influence of the Western tradition and the secular world, Christmas day (December 25) became the focal point of the season.
+The season is also celebrated on March 25 in the Feast of the Annunciation.

 East Syriac Rite

 In the East Syriac Rite, the Season of Annunciation, like Advent in the Roman Rite, marks the start of the liturgical year, and begins on the Sunday that falls between November 27 and December 3 inclusive.
 The season extends past Advent to also include Christmastide.
 However, the present-day liturgical calendar of the Syro-Malabar Catholic Church (one of the churches that uses the East Syriac Rite) regards "Annunciation" and "Nativity" as separate seasons, with the Season of Annunciation ending prior to Christmas.
+This is believed to be due to monastic influences, and the practice is known as Irupathanchu Nombu; in 1971, the liturgy for Subara was revised in Malayalam by the Syro-Malabar Central Liturgical Committee.
+The church considers the Feast of the Annunciation as a liturgical holiday.

+In the Assyrian Church of the East, on the second Sunday of the season, the congregation will hear Gabriel's Annunciation to the Virgin Mary, followed by gospels the two Sundays after telling the mission of John the Baptist and the proclamation to Saint Joseph.
+The season closes with the Feast of the Annunciation, and lasts about seven weeks.
+The church has its own unique hymn assigned to the Book of Ḥudra for both the Season of the Annunciation and the Nativity; the opening of the Ḥudra begins with the first four Sundays of Subbara.

+A separate commemoration of Subbara was added in the rite of the Chaldean Catholic Church.
+For the church, the season is composed of four weeks and usually begins on a Sunday (either December 1 or the first Sunday before).